 For decades (and in some cases centuries) playwrights and screenwriters have used personas to help flesh out their characters and guide directors toward best-fit casting decisions.
 Then, marketing jumped on the bandwagon, using personas to help define the people who make up their core customer base.
-And today, more and more talent acquisition teams are leveraging the power of personas to help “cast” talent for various roles within their organizations.
+And today, more and more talent acquisition teams are leveraging the power of candidate personas to help “cast” talent for various roles within their organizations.

-If your TA team is seeking a solution for finding great-fit candidates more quickly, personas are an excellent way to narrow down the pile of resumes and focus on building relationships.
+If your TA team is seeking a recruitment solution for finding great-fit candidates more quickly, personas are an excellent way to narrow down the pile of resumes and focus on building relationships.
 Even better, once these candidates become employees it’s more likely they’ll be “keepers.”

 Intrigued?
 This latest installment of our 101 Series explains what personas are, along with some tips for building them.